How Much Is 200 Ml

 Q: Can I use a kitchen scale to measure 200 ml of water?

 A: Yes, you can.
 Since 1 ml of water weighs approximately 1 gram, 200 ml of water would weigh approximately 200 grams.
-However, this method is less accurate for liquids other than water, as their density differs.
+Still, this method is less accurate for liquids other than water, as their density differs.

 Conclusion: Mastering Volume Measurement